asjadnaqvi/stata-delaunay-voronoi/README.md

 Implementation of the [S-Hull Delaunay](http://www.s-hull.org/) algorithm in Stata.
 The Convex Hull is generated as a residual from the sweeping search algorithm, and the Voronoi tessellations are recovered as a dual to the Delaunay.

+*Note:*
-*Note:* This is a beta release and still needs to be improved.
+-   This is a beta release and still needs to be improved.
 It has been uploaded here for testing purposes only.
 Feedback is always welcome!
+-   The package now requires **gtools** for fast reshaping (ssc install gtools, replace)

 ## Install the package: